 a.
-Provide access to all parts of the ceiling (including weather-exposed ceiling) for general maintenance.
+Provide access to all parts of ceilings (including weather-exposed ceilings) or exposed soffit (where there are no ceilings) for general maintenance.

-- Avoid use of scaffolding as an access strategy. - Ceilings using mobile elevated working platform (MEWP), must ensure obstruction-free access to all parts of the ceiling.
+- Avoid use of scaffolding as an access strategy. - Ceilings using mobile elevated working platform (MEWP), must ensure obstruction-free access to all parts of the ceiling. - Areas with permanent tiered seatings may be excluded for assessment (eg. auditoriums, concert halls.) - Access to Lightings and smoke detectors will be assessed here.